-There are 3 large main dining rooms that offer breakfast, lunch and dinner daily.
+There are 3 large main dining rooms that offer breakfast, lunch, and dinner daily.
 I had some great food here but also some pretty average fare.
 Each evening they have a different menu to choose from as well as some standard items that are offered daily.
 If you haven’t read anything about cruising in 20 years, the days of sitting with a bunch of strangers are over (unless you are into that sort of thing).

 So.
 Many.
 Things.
 To.
 Do!
-If you have a severe case of FOMO, this could be anxiety inducing!
+If you have a severe case of FOMO, this could be anxiety-inducing!

-Fitness classes, trivia, bingo, wine tasting, movies, dancing, singles get togethers, live music, theater shows, art auctions (my favorite), games….I personally find it all a tad exhausting, so I stick to what I know I like — the art auctions!
+Fitness classes, trivia, bingo, wine tasting, movies, dancing, singles get-togethers, live music, theater shows, art auctions (my favorite), games…I personally find it all a tad exhausting, so I stick to what I know I like — the art auctions!

-This ship had 3 sections of pools – the main pool, the adult pool and the kids pool.
+This ship had 3 sections of pools – the main pool, the adult pool, and the kid’s pool.
 If you have never cruised before, keep in mind, pools on cruise ships get crowded.
 If you are looking to lay quietly by the pool all day every day, look elsewhere for your vacation.

 The kid’s pool on this ship was excellent.
-It included a large splash area and shallow water that was perfect for non swimmers.
-There were 2 hot tubs in the kids area that had warm, but not hot water, so they were suitable for little ones.
+It included a large splash area and shallow water that was perfect for non-swimmers.
+There were 2 hot tubs in the kid’s area that had warm, but not hot water, so they were suitable for little ones.
 There was also a small wading area for babies and toddlers who aren’t potty trained yet.